 - Repeat customers spend 67% more than new customers.
 [Source]

 The data doesn’t lie.
 What’s best for your online store is retaining your current customers and putting a system in place that turns new customers into old ones.
-The best way to achieve both, it seems, is using loyalty programs — special deals stores give to repeat customers to improve their loyalty.
+Customer loyalty is key, especially after the pandemic.
+One of the best ways to achieve this is using loyalty programs — special deals stores give to repeat customers to improve their loyalty.